-Percentage of beneficial ownership is calculated based on the 40,894,897 shares of common stock outstanding on January 17, 2020.
-Beneficial ownership is determined in accordance with the rules of the SEC which generally attribute beneficial ownership of securities to persons who possess sole or shared voting or investment power with respect to those securities and includes shares of our common stock issuable pursuant to the exercise of stock options or other securities that are exercisable or convertible into shares of our common stock within 60 days of January 17, 2020.
+Percentage of beneficial ownership is calculated based on the 45,533,817 shares of common stock outstanding on August 7, 2023.
+Beneficial ownership is determined in accordance with the rules of the SEC which generally attribute beneficial ownership of securities to persons who possess sole or shared voting or investment power with respect to those securities and includes shares of our common stock issuable pursuant to the exercise of stock options or other securities that are exercisable or convertible into shares of our common stock within 60 days of August 7, 2023.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
 Except as indicated by the footnotes below, we believe, based on the information available to us, that the persons and entities named in the table below have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them, subject to applicable community property laws.
+The Company is not aware of any arrangements that have resulted, or may at a subsequent date result, in a change of control of the Company.